Stefan Siegel: Not Just A Label

 Siegel started Not Just A Label (NJAL) with his brother Daniel.
 The two came up with the idea for a global web platform to display emerging fashion designers at Siegel's home in East London.
 Siegel had the experience working within the fashion industry while Daniel was a web developer.
 NJAL began in 2008.
 The brothers funded the business until it was cash positive in its second year.

 Today, it represents over 35,000 designers in more than 150 countries.
 NJAL opened temporary stores in Dubai, New York City, Berlin and London, and hosted a fair over four years in Venice, Italy called Origin Passion & Beliefs.

 Siegel also encouraged the industry to support designers from lesser known countries, and politically difficult regions.
 As such he travelled and organised events in locations including Russia, Estonia, Lithuania, and Lebanon as a representative of NJAL.
-In March 2014, Siegel was the only representative of the Western fashion industry to attend fashion week in the Ukraine amidst the political turmoil.
+In March 2014, Siegel was the only representative of the Western fashion industry to attend fashion week in Ukraine amidst the political turmoil.